kevgo/vscode-markdown-ide/README.md

 file with the given title and the selected text as its content, and replaces the selection with a link to this new file.

+## "link to note" refactor

+When selecting text that is also the title of an existing note, Markdown IDE offers a code action that replaces the selection with a link to the respective note.

 ## Tikibase support

 [Tikibase](https://github.com/kevgo/tikibase) is a linter for Markdown-based